The 3 Best Stretches for Squash

 Squash can lead to traumatic injuries when players quickly change direction to react to a ball or when they fall, striking the hard court surface.
 Chronic injuries can result from the repetitive swinging motion.

 As with most racket sports; injuries to the shoulder and upper extremities are common.
-The common injuries experienced by a squash player include clavicle fractures, acromioclavicular (AC) injury, rotator cuff injuries, and tendonitis in the elbow (tennis elbow).
+The common injuries experienced by a squash player include:

 Injury Prevention Strategies

-- A good overall conditioning program will help prevent the early onset of fatigue that can lead to injury.
+- A good cardiovascular conditioning program will help prevent the early onset of fatigue that can lead to injury.

 - Using proper equipment and courts designed for the game will also prevent many acute and chronic injuries.

-Stretching is one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
+Squash stretches are one of the most under-utilized techniques for improving athletic performance, preventing sports injury and properly rehabilitating sprain and strain injury.
 Don’t make the mistake of thinking that something as simple as stretching won’t be effective.
-Below are 3 very beneficial stretches for squash; obviously there are a lot more, but these are a great place to start.
-Please make special note of the instructions beside each stretch.